JEWELRY

 INSPIRATION

-Mexican Crazy Lace Agate, also known as Mexican Agate, Rodeo Agate, or Rosette Stone depending on the origin mine, is renowned for its vibrant colors intricately woven in undulating patterns.
-Hues ranging from opaque white to red, gray, and yellow characterize this unique stone.
+Mexican crazy lace agate, also known as Mexican agate, rodeo agate, or rosette stone depending on the mine of origin, is renowned for its vibrant colors intertwined in wavy patterns.
+This unique stone features hues ranging from opaque white to red, gray, and yellow.

-While Mexican Crazy Lace Agate was documented as early as 1895, it wasn’t until the 1950s that it was rediscovered by American geologists during highway construction.
+Although Mexican crazy lace agate was documented as early as 1895, it wasn’t until the 1950s that it was rediscovered by American geologists involved in the construction of a highway.

-Pre-Hispanic local populations used this stone as an offering to appease the gods.
-The intricate "crazy" network of lines, sometimes tinged with red, may have symbolized blood and the circulatory system, crucial elements in cultures where sacrifice (or self-sacrifice) was practiced to appease or seek favor from different gods.
+Local Pre-Hispanic populations considered this stone sacred, using it in rituals and as offerings to appease the gods.
+The "crazy" and wavy patterns of crazy lace agate, often tinged with red, were perhaps seen as a representation of blood and the circulatory system, important symbols in Mesoamerican cultures where sacrifice (including self-sacrifice) was practiced to gain divine favor.

 Mines: Mexico